AIG profit beats on strong underwriting, investment income

 Net income attributable to the company's common stockholders rose to $1.10 billion, or $1.24 per share, in the second quarter ended June 30, from $937 million, or $1.02 per share, a year earlier. (reut.rs/2GVhQjZ)

-On an adjusted basis, AIG earned $1.43 per share.
-Analysts on average were expecting $1.15, according to IBES data from Refinitiv.
+Adjusted pretax income for AIG’s life and retirement business was $1 billion, up 9% from $962 million in the prior year quarter.

+Strong private equity returns, including income of $138 million from the initial public offering of a company in that portfolio, also helped fuel performance, AIG said.

-Reporting by Bharath Manjesh in Bengaluru; Editing by Shinjini Ganguli and Arun Koyyur
+Reporting by Bharath Manjesh in Bengaluru and Suzanne Barlyn in New York; Editing by Shinjini Ganguli and Arun Koyyur